silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 ## Rendering arbitrary data in templates

-Any data you want to render into the template that does not extend `ViewableData` should be wrapped in an object that does, such as `ArrayData` or `ArrayList`.
+Any data you want to render into the template that does not extend `ModelData` should be wrapped in an object that does, such as `ArrayData` or `ArrayList`.

 ```php